Visualization.Rmd

 color_pro

 Choosing the right colors for scientific visualizations is crucial.
 Colors must be distinct enough to differentiate data points clearly but coordinated and subdued enough to maintain professionalism and avoid visual strain.
-Here are some examples of what to avoid in scientific plotting:

 Coordinated but Indistinct Colors: Using monochromatic schemes can reduce visual distinction, which might cause data points to blend together.